kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        He&#8217;s a suave Amish astronaut on a mission from God.
-She&#8217;s a wealthy mute socialite descended from a line of powerful witches.
+        He’s a suave Amish astronaut on a mission from God.
+She’s a wealthy mute socialite descended from a line of powerful witches.
 They fight crime!
       </td>
     </tr>